-We believe that the only way to achieve a TB-free world is with an inclusive and equitable response that challenges biases and unearths structural inequities in ending TB.
+We believe that the only way to achieve a TB-free world is with a TB response that engages all stakeholders and provides access to TB prevention and care to all who need it.

 Our role as a Board is to ensure that TB-affected communities, TB-affected countries, and vulnerable populations are visibly and authentically represented, engaged, and heard in our leadership, systems, and structures.